 Working with physician oversight, a palliative care team comprised of nurse practitioners, nurses, social workers, and chaplains visits patients and their families at home.
 Focusing on symptom management, psychosocial and spiritual support, the team works together to add an additional layer of support for the patient and their family on an ongoing basis.
 This program is meant for patients who experience a taxing effort to leave the home.
 The team works closely with patients’ primary physicians and helps to coordinate and deliver comprehensive and personalized care.

 Center for Integrated Palliative Medicine (CIPM) is an outpatient program for patients dealing with a serious illness.
 The outpatient practice is staffed by a palliative medicine specialist physician, advance practice nurse and licensed clinical social worker who work together as a team.
 The practice offers pain and symptom management, advance care planning and emotional support, and works closely with the patient’s other physicians to be an extra layer of support.
 CIPM does not require a physician referral unless required by your insurance.
-We have three convenient locations throughout Monmouth and Ocean Counties.
+We have four convenient locations throughout Monmouth and Ocean Counties.
 Please call 732-268-8470 to set up an appointment or if you have any questions.

 Because palliative care is a relatively new specialty, there are many misconceptions.

 Four Common Misconceptions about Palliative Care

 Myth: To qualify for palliative care, a patient must be dying.

 Reality: Palliative care is appropriate for patients at any stage of a serious illness, optimally at the time when a diagnosis is made.